WHAT DO DO IN KANDY?

 - From Colombo Central Bus Stand : Bus 01 – Every 15 min – ± 155 LKR

-Voila, I hope you find this 24 hours guide to Kandy interesting.
-To plan your Sri Lanka itinerary further, check my 1 week travel itinerary.
+Voila, I hope you find this guide interesting and you now know what to do in Kandy.
+To plan your Sri Lanka itinerary further, check my 1-week travel itinerary.